 You’ll need to carefully consider the above and ask a million more questions before we discuss formally consenting to treatment.

-Towards this goal, it’s important to recognise that your gender diversity doesn’t cause mental health issues.
-Yet unfortunately, the lives of gender diverse people are often met with family and relationship difficulties, as well as discrimination in the workplace and community.
+Towards this goal, it’s important to recognise that gender diversity doesn’t cause mental health issues.
+Yet unfortunately, the lives of gender-diverse people are often met with family and relationship difficulties, as well as discrimination in the workplace and community.

 I’ve cared for many patients by talking over their mental health needs and providing access to practical solutions.
 I regularly refer people to specialised LGBTQI+ psychologists to discuss the emotional effects of transitioning, usually with success.